JohnMcGuinness/CreateLanguages/README.md

 # CreateLanguages
-Code from the book "How to create pragmatic, lightweight languages"
+Code from the book "How to create pragmatic, lightweight languages" by Federico Tomassetti.
+Get it [here](https://leanpub.com/create_languages).